flexiblefullpage

 This article first appeared in the September/October 2023 issue of Pro Remodeler.

-Most issues in business can be traced to a communication failure, and when we look into why the communication failed, it often comes down to people speaking different languages.
+Most issues in business can be traced to a team communication failure, and when we look into why the communication failed, it often comes down to people speaking different languages.

 Everyone works in their silos, which is fine, to a point, but not when it comes to collaboration.
 Sales and production can sit in the same room and have different experiences.